-It would be more straightforward to have only a direct statement about the mortality rate, but stakeholders were concerned that: i) the mortality rate is variable eg. over the season; ii) the mortality rate is difficult to measure because eels may look fine but have invisible injuries that subsequently cause mortality outside the specified timeframe and iii) it would be relatively easy for fishermen to 'put on a good show' for inspectors in this regard (for example, poor physical condition can be masked by raising salinity of the tank water with salt to between 10 and 16 ppt).
-Therefore, we have chosen to include a series of criteria about the fishing method, such that the Standard requires fishermen to use techniques that are known by the industry to result in low mortality rates.
-These are in line with the French 'good practice guide' for glass eel fishing for the purposes of restocking (GPG Glass Eel Restocking).
+It would be more straightforward to have only a direct statement about the mortality rate, but stakeholders were concerned that: i) the mortality rate is variable e.g. over the season; ii) the mortality rate is difficult to measure because eels may look fine but have invisible injuries that subsequently cause mortality outside the specified timeframe and iii)

+it would be relatively easy for fishermen to 'put on a good show' for inspectors in this regard (for example, poor physical condition can be masked by raising salinity of the tank water with salt to between 10 and 16 ppt).
+Therefore, we have chosen to include a series of criteria about the fishing method, such that the standard requires fishermen to use techniques that are known by the industry to result in low mortality rates.
+These are in line with the French 'Good Practice Guide for Glass Eel Fishing & Restocking'.